 You will spend the night in Reykjavík.

-Þingvellir National Park is the first of the three National Parks you will drive to, and the only one that is also a UNESCO World Heritage Site.
+Your Golden Circle adventure begins with Þingvellir National Park, the first of the three National Parks you will drive to, and the only one that is also a UNESCO World Heritage Site.
 The reason for this is its history, being the original site of what is now the world's longest-running, ongoing Parliament.
-It is also, however, located right between the North American and Eurasian tectonic plates, leading to some spectacular geology.
+However, it is located right between the North American and Eurasian tectonic plates, leading to some spectacular geology.

 Next on the route is the Geysir Geothermal Area.
-This is home to the active geyser Strokkur, which erupts every five to ten minutes to heights of over twenty metres.
-There are also many hot springs and mud-pools to admire in this scenic valley.
+This is home to the active geyser Strokkur, which erupts every five to ten minutes to heights of over 66 ft (20m).
+There are also many hot springs and mud pools to admire in this scenic valley.